mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     can be overriden by derived classes to reset internal state variables.

   ``is_bi_training``
-    This method is similar to the ``is_training`` method of stndard MDP nodes.
+    This method is similar to the ``is_training`` method of standard MDP nodes.
     It can be used to signal that a node is doing some data gathering.
-A node might for example do some training during the normal execute (e.g., a neural network might adjust internal weights while it is already returning results).
+A node might for example do perform training during the normal execute (e.g., a neural network might adjust internal weights while it is already returning results).
 Generally this method isn't that important, but the ``ParallelBiFlow`` uses it to determine if nodes can simply be copied or